On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Adversarial Transferability Among Neural Models

 \subsection{Intra-Factor Transferability}

-Let us drill down into each specific factor.
-Table \ref{tb:architecture} shows adversarial transferability among different network architectures, each of them has several implementations.
-For example, the architecture of ``BERT'' includes three variants: vanilla BERT, RoBERTa and ALBERT.
+In the following, we drill down into each specific factor.
+Table \ref{tb:architecture} shows adversarial transferability among different network architectures and configurations.
+For example, the architecture of ``BERT'' includes three variants: vanilla BERT, RoBERTa, and ALBERT.
 Each cell $(i, j)$ in the table reports the transferability between two classes of models $i$ and $j$.
 The value of each cell is computed as follows: for each possible pair of models $(s, t)$ where model $s$ belongs to class $i$ and model $t$ belongs to class $j$, we first calculate the transferability rate between models $s$ and $j$, i.e. the percentage of adversarial examples produced using model $s$ misclassified by model $t$; we then average these transferability rates over all the possible pairs.

-As we can see from Table \ref{tb:architecture}, adversarial transfer is not symmetric, i.e. adversarial examples produced using models from class $i$ can transfer to those from class $j$ easily does not means the reverse is also true, which again confirms the finding of \citep{nips-18:Wu}.
-As expected, intra-model adversarial example transferability rates are consistenlty higher than inter-model transferability ones.
-The adversarial examples generated using BERTs slightly transfer worse than other models whereas BERTs show much more robust to adversarial samples produced using the models from other classes.
-It is probably because BERTs were pre-trained with large-scale text data and have different input forms (i.e. sub-words).
-We found BERTs tend to distribute their ``attention'' over more words of an input text than others, which make it harder to change their predictions by perturbing just few words.
-In contrast, other models often ``focus'' on certain key words when making predictions, which make them more vulnerable to black-box transfer attacks (see Appendix \ref{appendix:heatmap}).
+As shown in Table \ref{tb:architecture}, the adversarial transferability is not symmetric, i.e. the transferability of the transfer pair $(i, j)$ might be different from the pair $(j, i)$.
+As expected, intra-model adversarial example transferability rates are consistently higher than inter-model transferability ones.
+The adversarial examples generated using BERTs transfer slightly worse than other models whereas BERTs show much more robust to adversarial samples produced using the models from other classes.
+It is probably because BERTs were pre-trained with large-scale data and take different tokenization scheme (i.e. sub-words).
+We found the models from BERT family tend to distribute their ``attention'' over more words of an input text than others, which makes it harder to change their predictions by perturbing just few words.
+In contrast, other models often ``focus'' on certain keywords when making predictions, which makes them more vulnerable to black-box transfer attacks (see Appendix A.3).